 Our hands-on, project-management style experience of all aspects of professional theatre at KS3/4 is a multi-disciplinary introduction to theatre making.
 Careers in Theatre gives participants the opportunity to work alongside theatre specialists culminating in creating a performance piece over just one day.
 Students are allocated a discipline for the day (acting, stage management, lighting design, set/costume design, composition/sound design) which then become student-led, culminating in role-playing a production meeting, running the technical and dress rehearsals, leading up to the final performance at day’s end.
-Later sessions offer the students guidance on how to pursue their career ambitions within the arts.

 Note: this programme is mainly offered to KS4 students, but we have successfully run the programme for Y7s as a tool to develop collaboration and team-building.
 Please contact us to discuss how the programme can best support your school.